This post may contain affiliate links. Please read my full disclosure for information.

 Prayer should ground us and our marriages.
 When tough seasons come, pray.
 When you need help, pray.
 Dig into God’s Word and seek what he would do, and don’t be afraid to go to a pastor for help and guidance.

-I recommend these books: Stormie Omartian Power of Praying books
+I recommend this book: Stormie Omartian the Power of a Praying Wife

 Related: The Power of a Praying Wife